May 8, 2026, 4:57 pm | Read time: 2 minutes

 AI File Permanently Occupies Storage Space

-After the update is complete, a file named “weights.bin” is on the device, which is about 4 gigabytes in size.
+After the update is complete, a file named “weights.bin” is on the device, about 4 gigabytes in size.
 It is located in the “OptGuideOnDeviceModel” directory and is part of Google’s locally executed AI model Gemini Nano.
 If this file is deleted, Chrome automatically downloads it again.
 To prevent this, manual changes to the system settings are necessary.

 Here’s how to free up the storage again: